bzamith/bzamith.github.io/index.md

 ### Studies

-Topics that I am currently studying or plan to study in the future:
+Topics that I am currently studying or plan to study:

 - [x] 2019/1 - Distributed Systems
 ```markdown